near/wallet-selector/packages/narwallets/README.md

 import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupNarwallets } from "@near-wallet-selector/narwallets";

-// Narwallets for Wallet Selector can be setup without any params or it can take one optional param. const narwallets = setupNarwallets({
+// Narwallets for Wallet Selector can be setup without any params or it can take few optional params, see options below. const narwallets = setupNarwallets({
   iconUrl: "https://yourdomain.com/yourwallet-icon.png" //optional
 });